Add Cookie to Manager

 }

 And that's basically it already.
-After loading your Storefront, you should now see your new cookies and the cookie-group.
+After loading your Storefront, you should now see your new cookie in the cookie consent manager.

 Parameter Reference